joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 AES is split into several Go packages.
 One called AES, which holds all the code needed for the core of AES (encryption and decryption of a single block), AESfiles which handles enc/decryption of files, AESstring which handles with enc/decrypting strings (such as file names) and listing directories containing encrypted files, and finally AEScheckKey which handles key checking.
 They are all tied together with the `main.go` file in `code/python-go/AES/main.go`, which handles input from Python.

-Just to recap, the file structure looks like this:
+Just to recap, the file structure of the AES folder looks like this:

 ```
 code/python-go/AES/